mplaza27/bobathon/Lab3/IBM-i-Labs/Lab3.3-DDS-to-SQL-RLA-Refactoring.md

 - Ask Bob about SQL performance tips

 ## Next Steps
-- Move on to [Lab 4](./lab4-ibmi-mcp-mode.md) for IBM i connectivity and MCP server.
+- Please reach out to the IBM Team if you're interested in more lab guides!